Product was successfully added to your shopping cart.

-Add 2 tablespoons of prepared vegetable starter culture or whey to a pint of prepared hummus.
-Cover and let ferment at room temperature for 2 days before refrigerating.
+Add 2 tablespoons starter culture to a pint of prepared hummus.
+Cover and ferment at room temperature for 2 days before refrigerating.

-Although making ketchup from scratch takes mere minutes, if you need to buy it, look for an organic brand without high fructose corn syrup and preferably bottled in glass rather than plastic.
-The corn syrup does not ferment well, and the plastic can leach chemicals during fermentation.
-Pour out enough ketchup to make room for stirring in 2 tablespoons of prepared starter or whey.
-Cover and let ferment at room temperature for 2 days before refrigerating.
+Look for an organic brand without high fructose corn syrup.
+Pour out enough ketchup to make room for stirring in 2 tablespoons of starter culture.
+Cover and ferment at room temperature for 2 days before refrigerating.

 Look for an organic mustard that has no sugar added.
-(Sugar will cause over-fermentation and an undesirable result.)
-Add 1 tablespoon of prepared starter culture or whey to an 8-ounce jar.
-Cover and let ferment at room temperature for 2 days before refrigerating.
+Sugar may cause over-fermentation and an undesirable result.
+Add 1 tablespoon of starter to an 8-ounce jar.
+Cover and ferment at room temperature for 2 days before refrigerating.

 Look for a brand without preservatives.
-There are some organic brands that have only citric acid added and that does not seem to interfere with fermentation.
-Add 1 tablespoon of prepared starter culture or whey per 8 ounces of salsa.
-Cover and let ferment at room temperature for 2 days before refrigerating.
+Citric acid does not seem to interfere with fermentation.
+Add 1 tablespoon of starter per 8 ounces of salsa.
+Cover and ferment at room temperature for 2 days before refrigerating.

-Ideally, you should use applesauce without any sugar added, as that may ferment too quickly.
-Do not use applesauce with high fructose corn syrup as that may interfere with fermentation.
-Add 2 tablespoons of prepared starter culture or whey to a 14- to 16-ounce jar.
-Cover and let ferment at room temperature for 2 days before refrigerating.
+Choose a brand with no added sugar or preservatives.
+Add 2 tablespoons of starter to a 14- to 16-ounce jar.
+Cover and ferment at room temperature for 2 days before refrigerating.

-While buying already-prepared foods may not be ideal, you need not feel badly about not making all your food from scratch.
-Every little step you make to improve the nutrient content of prepared foods will be beneficial.
-Getting accustomed to nutrient-dense eating (and cooking) is a journey of many small steps.
-Including probiotic-containing foods is more than just a small step in terms of the benefits realized.
+While buying already-prepared foods may not be ideal, every little step you make to improve the nutrient content of prepared foods will be beneficial.